Scary Stories for Young Foxes: Background

-When writing the first version of Scary Stories for Young Foxes, Heidicker set out to create a retelling to some of the old Berenstain Bears scary stories, such as "Spooky Old Tree" and "Bears in the Night", with the main difference being that his story was more brutal.
+When writing the first version of Scary Stories for Young Foxes, Heidicker set out to create a retelling to some of the old Berenstain Bears scary stories, such as "The Spooky Old Tree" and "Bears in the Night", with the main difference being that his story was more brutal.
 At the time, since he hadn't been published yet and didn't know what were the accepted limits of middle grade horror stories, Heidicker also looked for inspiration in stories by Neil Gaiman, Miggery Sow and Gidwitz.

 Later, under the advice of his agent, John M. Cusick, Heidicker changed the story so that it would have "no anthropomorphized characters".
 Initially, the characters in the story lived in a civilized society, which included wearing clothes and going to the store to buy food.
 After following the advice, Heidicker redesigned the foxes to be more realistic.
 He also focused on all the tales having a parallel to classic horror stories but seen through the eyes of a fox.

 Cusick had also advised against publishing a short story collection, especially one of scary stories, so Heidicker changed it so they would be connected and form a complete novel, while also "add[ing] a snuggle for every snarl."

 The illustrations in the book were done by Junyi Wu, and were inspired partially by Stephen Gammell's art, present in the classic Scary Stories to Tell in the Dark.
 To Heidicker, the stories themselves were only scary due, in part, to those illustrations.
 Wu's illustrations, which are mostly black and white, have been described as being created with charcoal or graphite.